hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 }
 ```

-It seems that this works as one would expect.
-However, on the occasion there is a nested element that uses the `grid` selector, that element would inherit the `--gap` set on the parent.
+This works as one would expect.
+However, keep in mind that on the occasion there is a nested element that uses the `grid` selector, that element would inherit the `--gap` set on the parent.

 ```html
 <ul class="grid" style="--gap: 2rem">